 In July 2016, the UNESCO World Heritage Committee presented its concerns on the increase of logging, and governmental plans for Białowieża Forest, which “could result in disturbance of natural ecological processes”.

 - On 19 April 2016, seven Polish and international NGOs filed a complaint to the European Commission to warn that Poland had breached Articles 6(2) and 6(3) of the Habitats Directive and Article 4(4) of the Birds Directive (by virtue of Article 7 of the Habitats Directive).

 - On 24 May 2016 the Polish Ministry of Environment announced the start of logging operations.

 - On 16 June 2016 the European Commission launched a formal infringement procedure.
-The plan of increase logging in Białowieża Forest has not started yet.
-The imminent increase in logging rates will create damage that cannot be undone.
+The plan of increased logging in Białowieża Forest has not started yet but it could create damage that cannot be undone.

-- In September 2016, the Polish Directorate General of State Forests, the holding subordinated to the Minister of the Environment, issued a decision to increase the logging limits for 2016 for Białowieża Forest District, to start extracting wood according to the amended Forest Management Plan.
+- In September 2016, the Polish Directorate General of State Forests, the holding subordinated to the Minister of the Environment, issued a decision to increase the logging limits for 2016 for Białowieża Forest District following the amended Forest Management Plan.
 WWF is criticising the Plan.